 These jobs would benefit some of the sectors and demographics hit hardest by the COVID19 emergency.
 Over 75 per cent of the jobs would be created in sectors that traditionally employ non-graduate workers.
 Read more about the research here.

 A ‘just transition’ to a greener economy is one where workers have a central voice in planning the transition, so it is done ‘with’ them not ‘to’ them.
 It’s one where no workers or communities are left behind.
-And where new jobs that are created are just as good any that are lost in terms of pay, skills, pensions and trade union recognition.
+And where new jobs that are created are just as good (or better than) any that are lost in terms of pay, skills, pensions, equality, health and safety and trade union recognition.

 Trade unions across the world have led the call for a just transition.